YihongS/Intelligent-Quiz-Generator/README.md

 1. Put your csv files (usually a question file and an answer file) under the "python" folder, refering to the format of the sample question and answer files.

 2. Open the main.py file, change the file path to the path of your csv file in line 5 and line 64.
-（If you find this tool useful and want a more non-coder friendly version of inputin your own questions, please contact us and we woul like to implement a user interface for uploading your file)
+（If you find this tool useful and want a more non-coder friendly version for inputs of your own questions, please leave a comment and we would like to implement a user interface for uploading your file)

 ## Important note: